XanderStrike/plaxt/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 You'll need to create your own API app set up the CLIENT_ID and CLIENT_SECRET env variables on your heroku instance.
 You will get `The redirect uri included is not valid.` from Trakt if you don't.

+You can also host it anywhere you can normally host Rails apps.